datasektionen/styrdokument-bawang/README.md

  4. Do `npm install` to install the new engine.
  5. Done.

+## Writing templates
+The variables passed to the template engine are the same ones that Taitan sends, with no processing applied.
+So look there for documentation.

 ## Debugging
 To see debug messages, run with "DEBUG=gloo:\*".
 On windows, it's an environment variable, so run "set DEGUB=gloo:\*" before starting the app instead.